 Apart from the distribution partner, Fondsdepot Bank may also receive or grant benefits in connection with the securities services.

-The item is presented from the perspective of Fondsdepot Bank.
-Depending on the business transaction, Fondsdepot Bank receives part of the administration fee.
+The position is presented from the perspective of Fondsdepot Bank.
+Fondsdepot Bank receives - depending on the transaction - parts of the management fee.